tjmnmk/EasyDupVPN/readme.md

 ## How It Works

 1. Packets entering the TUN interface are optionally compressed (if `COMPRESSION` is enabled)
+2. If `VPN_DATA_MAX_SIZE_SPLIT` is enabled, data is split into smaller chunks before encryption
-2. Compressed/raw data is encrypted using NaCl SecretBox
+3. Each chunk (or whole packet if no splitting) is encrypted using NaCl SecretBox
-3. A random 16-byte nonce is prepended for deduplication
+4. A random nonce is prepended for deduplication (for split packets, base nonce + part index ensures unique nonces)
+5. Protocol header and part metadata (if splitting) are added
-4. The packet is sent `NUMBER_OF_DUPLICATES` times over UDP
+6. The packet is sent `NUMBER_OF_DUPLICATES` times over UDP
-5. On the receiving end, duplicate packets are detected and discarded using the nonce
+7. On the receiving end, duplicate packets are detected and discarded using the nonce
+8. Split packets are reassembled after decryption (with 15-second timeout for incomplete packets)
-6. The decrypted packet is decompressed (if compression enabled) and written to the TUN interface
+9. The decrypted packet is decompressed (if compression enabled) and written to the TUN interface

 ## Running as a Service